 PRACTICAL USES FOR SOLAR ENERGY

 Most guides say that Sun's irradiance can be used for two things: to heat objects and to produce electricity.
 In reality, it can also convert into chemical energy.
 In the nature, through photosynthesis, plants utilize sunlight to grow and reproduce.
 Similarly, with the right equipment which implements sort of "artificial photosynthesis", light can drive the reactions resulting in energy stored in chemical bonds of "solar fuel".
 However this process is still in R&D stage and is not quite suitable for residential applications.
 By the way, some articles claim that sunlight is the source for all forms of renewable energy on our planet.
 This is incorrect because it neglects such forms of energy as gravitation and geothermal.
 The main solar uses in today's homes are pool and hot water heating as well as generating electricity with photovoltaic panels.
 In general, heating an object from sunlight may require little more than placing it in the sun and creating a means through which the heat will remain in it.
 Swimming pools can be heated by covering them with special covers that trap the heat in the water.
 Generating solar electricity is more complex.
 It can be done in several different ways.
-Solar cells of solar generator).
+Solar cells of grid-tie invertor).
 Concentrating solar power plants also create electricity using sunlight.
 However in these plants, there is an intermediate energy carrier: special thermal collectors use the heat from the sun to warm a fluid and create steam.
 The steam then powers the prime mover of an electric generator, which makes electricity via electromagnetic induction.